Q. Why did you make an abstract feature?

-The title was initially Blue Balls, because seven short scenes explore the transformation of three blue balls.
-I liked the humor and irreverence of that title but as the score was developing and the film became much more contemplative with aspects of trance, I realized the film needed a poetic title.
-I chose North of Blue because I liked the enigmatic juxtaposition of words and the odd aspect of setting direction from a hue.
-I like having one of the four directions in the title because this project began in the far north and blue is the foundation color of the film.
-Also my wise, elder neighbors, Inga and Joe Dubay, hated the Blue Balls title.
+The title was initially Blue Balls, because seven scenes explore 21 different transformations of blue balls.
+I liked the humor and irreverence of that title but as the film became more contemplative with aspects of trance, I realized the film needed a poetic title.
+Also, my wise, elder neighbors, Inga and Joe Dubay, hated the Blue Balls title.
+I chose North of Blue because I liked the enigmatic juxtaposition of words and the abstract aspect of setting direction from a hue.
+I also like having one of the four directions in the title because this project began in the far north and blue is the foundation color of the film.

-Q. Did you ever get discouraged, animating a feature film almost by yourself?
+Q. Did you ever get discouraged when animating a feature film by yourself?

 The great thing about making a feature was that I felt like I could take all the time in the world to explore new territory and experiment with unfamiliar imagery.
 Intriguing design, composition and content challenges emerged constantly and this refreshed my energy for the film, sharpened my focus and engendered new strands of inquiry.
 North of Blue was a rare, deeply joyful project and the process felt like an extension of being under the spell of the far north.